What is Rapid Prototyping?

 HP

-allows the production of functional and dimensional validation prototypes - The
+brand, enables the production of functional and dimensional validation prototypes

 powder sintering

-(SLS), similar to MJF, offers great flexibility in materials. - The
+(SLS), similar to MJF, offers great flexibility in terms of materials.

 vacuum casting